u-bmc/u-bmc/docs/porting.md

 Service‑specific guidance (brief)
 - powermgr: uses `pkg/gpio` for line control; prefer the convenience toggles for momentary presses.
 Confirm active‑low vs active‑high and debounce.
 - sensormon: combine HWMON polling with I2C/PMBus reads; map sensor readings to the correct schema units; record `last_reading_timestamp`.
+See docs/sensormon.md for detailed configuration.
 - thermalmgr: keep PID bounds realistic for your fan hardware; avoid oscillation by tuning sample time and constraints.
+See docs/thermalmgr.md for PID tuning examples and thermal zone setup.
 - websrv: stick to TLS 1.3; use QUIC if supported; set reasonable read/write/idle timeouts; prefer serving the Web UI from the same process for simplicity.
 - statemgr: ensure action mappings for power and LEDs are complete; verify that chassis, host, and BMC actions drive the expected transitions.